TylerGeorgeAlexander/mern-auth-server/README.md

 * add CRUD
 * go build

-#### note:
+#### notes:
 * this project uses cookies for storing the jwt
 * google chrome will not generate the token with localhost
-* refreshing the page in development localhost will log you out
+* in chrome => refreshing the page in development localhost will log you out
-* refreshing works while testing in firefox and safari
+* in in firefox and safari => refreshing maintains login state/context while testing in localhost